-Based on reported use of this NWP during the period of March 19, 2012 to December 27, 2016, the Norfolk District estimates that this NWP will be used approximately 0.2 times per year in Virginia, resulting in impacts to approximately 0.00 acres of waters of the United States.
+Based on reported use of this NWP during the period of March 19, 2012 to December 27, 2016, the Norfolk District estimates that this NWP will be used approximately no times per year in Virginia, resulting in impacts to approximately no acres of waters of the United States.
 The reported use includes pre-construction notifications submitted to the Norfolk District, as required by the terms and conditions of the NWP as well as regional conditions imposed by division engineers.
 The reported use also includes voluntary notifications submitted to the Norfolk District where the applicants request written verification in cases when pre-construction notification is not required.
 The reported use does not include activities that do not require pre-construction notification and were not voluntarily reported to the Norfolk District.
-The Norfolk District estimates that 0.26 NWP 15 activities will occur each year that do not require pre-construction notification, and that these activities will impact 0.01 acres of jurisdictional waters each year.
-The nonreporting numbers are based on the estimates found in the National Decision Documents.

-Based on reported use of this NWP during that time period, the Norfolk District estimates that none of the NWP 15 verifications will require compensatory mitigation to offset the authorized impacts to waters of the United States and ensure that the authorized activities result in only minimal adverse environmental effects.
+Based on reported use of this NWP during that time period, the Norfolk District estimates that 0 percent none of the NWP 22 verifications will require compensatory mitigation to offset the authorized impacts to waters of the United States and ensure that the authorized activities result in only minimal adverse environmental effects.
 The verified activities that do not require compensatory mitigation will have been determined by the Norfolk District to result in no more than minimal individual and cumulative adverse environmental effects without compensatory mitigation.
-During 2017-2022, the Norfolk

-District expects little change to the percentage of NWP 15 verifications requiring compensatory mitigation, because there have been no substantial changes in the mitigation general condition or the NWP regulations for determining when compensatory mitigation is to be required for NWP activities.
-The Norfolk District estimates that no compensatory mitigation will be required each year to offset authorized impacts.
-The demand for these types of activities could increase or decrease over the five-year duration of this NWP.

-Based on these annual estimates, the Norfolk District estimates that approximately 1 activity could be authorized over a five year period until this NWP expires, resulting in impacts to approximately 0.00 acres of waters of the United States.
+During 2017-2022, the Norfolk District expects little change to the percentage of NWP 22 verifications requiring compensatory mitigation, because there have been no substantial changes in the mitigation general condition or the NWP regulations for determining when compensatory mitigation is to be required for NWP activities.
+Based on these annual estimates, the Norfolk District estimates that approximately 0 activities could be authorized over a five year period until this NWP expires, resulting in impacts to approximately 0 acres of waters of the United States.
 No compensatory mitigation would be required to offset those impacts.
 Compensatory mitigation is the restoration (re-establishment or rehabilitation), establishment, enhancement, and/or preservation of aquatic resources for the purposes of offsetting unavoidable adverse impacts which remain after all appropriate and practicable avoidance and minimization has been achieved.
 [33 CFR 332.2]